 In front of a crowd of just over thirty-seven thousand at Ulsan’s Munsu Cup Stadium, Scottish referee Hugh Dallas led the two sides out on what what a typically balmy South Korean evening.
 The Germans would once again be in their traditional white and black, while their US counterparts would be kitted out in their change strip of dark blue shirts, white shorts and blue socks.

 The scene was set for what would be a close and hard-fought encounter between two fairly evenly-matched sides.

-The Mannschaft could very well have wrapped things up by half-time and would have been clear at 2-0 had Klose’s header not hit the base of the upright, but in the end they were very lucky to survive the concerted second-half siege on their goal by their energetic opponents.
+The Mannschaft could very well have wrapped things up by half-time and would have been clear at 2-0 had Klose’s header not hit the base of the upright, but in the end they were very lucky to survive the concerted second-half siege on their goal by their energetic and spirited opponents.
 The US could count themselves unlucky not to have been awarded a penalty for Torsten Frings’ handball on the line, but having got away with a similar incident themselves against Mexico in their previous match there would be few complaints after the match.
 Results can often hinge on small moments of luck, and it is fair to say that Völler’s side had ridden theirs.

 Germany: Kahn (c) – Linke, Kehl, Metzelder – Frings, Hamann, Ziege – Schneider (60.
 Jeremies), Ballack – Klose (88.
 Bierhoff), Neuville (80.
 Bode)